donm1000/android_overlay_button/README.md

 # Overlay Button
 Overlay Button is an Android library that allows an app to show an action button type overlay over other apps or the home screen.
-The button would normally be used to navigate back to an app that using a service for background processing, but it is capable of performing any intent.
+The button would normally be used to navigate back to an app that is using a service for background processing, but it is capable of performing any android intent.

 - Show overlay button over other apps or the homescreen
 - Integrated settings UI for the overlay